contains affiliate links

 - When you next rotate your children’s toys, create an exploration and/or art experience and include a related book!

-Feel free to share your photos (no matter what day!) on Instagram with the hashtag #30daystyp and/or on my Lovable Learning Facebook group.
-I’m truly loving every single experience and question that is being shared.
-Thank you so very much for being involved!
+Feel free to share your photos (no matter what day!) on Instagram with the hashtag #30daystyp and/or on my Facebook page.
+Thank you so much for being involved!